 Eggs Benedict Quiche with Hollandaise Sauce ~ this brilliant hack lets you enjoy your favorite luxury breakfast in easy sliceable form ~ complete with little chunks of Canadian bacon and a quick and creamy hollandaise sauce!

 I think we can agree that Eggs Benedict is an epic way to start any day.
 We can also probably agree that it’s a rare morning when we have the motivation to whip them up.
 It’s a real shame.
 But with this Eggs Benedict Quiche you can truly ‘whip’ up 8 servings in a single bound.
 No messing around with poaching eggs (what’s with all that white floaty stuff anyway?)
 Just pop it in the oven and blend your hollandaise sauce while it bakes.
-You can even make this quiche and the sauce a day ahead.
+You can even make this quiche and the sauce a day ahead so it’s perfect for busy holiday mornings.

 Quiche is an incredibly versatile comfort food considering you can eat if for any meal of the day, hot, room temperature, or chilled.
 You can throw virtually anything into it, and everybody loves it.
 Here are some other great quiches from the archives…

 I add lots of onion-y flavor to my quiche with sliced scallions and fresh snipped chives.
-The pop of green looks pretty, too.
+The green looks pretty, too, and freshens up an otherwise rich quiche.

 Because it’s so easy I love to use frozen pie crusts, and as I’ve mentioned before, I love Marie Callendar’s…they’re nice and deep and they bake up flaky.
 My favorite thing to do is carefully remove the frozen crust from its tin, and set it right into one of my own pie plates.
 No one needs to know I’ve used a shortcut.